 - Superman/Batman issue #19 picks up on Kara Zor-El's story after the events of the The Supergirl from Krypton story arc.
 It mainly, however, serves a staging ground for the Supergirl (2005) spin-off series.
 It was even republished as Supergirl #0.

 - With her reintroduction in the Superman/Batman series, many efforts were made suggest that Kara was possibly a greater Flying Brick than her cousin.
 Many stories written soon after her introduction as Supergirl had other heroes saying that she might be faster than Superman, might be stronger than Superman, etc. Overall, characters seemed to believe Kara would eventually surpass Clark in all parameters.
 Later these cheap compliments and expectations simply vanished, and the more traditional "as strong as Superman, but maybe slightly less so because she's smaller" interpretation again prevailed.

-- In the lengthy 1959 story arc about Supergirl's secret apprenticeship and training, Kara had a power outage.
+- In The Unknown Supergirl story arc about Supergirl's secret apprenticeship and training, Kara had a power outage.
 Then she briefly got everything back — along with invulnerability to Green Kryptonite.
 (Mr. Mxyzptlk was responsible.)
 Superman seriously regarded her as superior to him, and wondered if he should become her assistant.

 - Possession Burnout: Kara's villain Worldkiller-1 burns out any body he possess if his host isn't strong enough to contain his spirit.
 In a instance he possessed a baseline human, and his victim's body melted in a matter of seconds.

 - Post-Victory Collapse: In H'el on Earth, Supergirl stabs H'el with a shard of Kryptonite and pushes him through a dimensional gate, ending his threat.
 Kara mutters she wasn't about to leave things to her baby cousin before collapsing.